Dear All,

 Mr. Laxmi Narayan

-Sec 27 specifies the terms under which a non compete is allowed.
-It is only where there is a sale of goodwill by the person who is going to compete with the company.
-In all other cases, the courts are going to deny enforcement.
+Sec.
+27 specifies the terms under which a non-compete is allowed.
+It is only applicable when there is a sale of goodwill by the person who intends to compete with the company.
+In all other cases, the courts are likely to deny enforcement.

-The exception that you have tried to explain is not a non-compete, but a protection of trade secrets, which was under a Non-Disclosure Agreement (actual or implied).
-Just last week, Delhi HC gave an injunction stopping a former director from approaching the customers of his previous company or poaching he employees as it would amount to misuse of trade secrets.
+The exception that you have attempted to explain is not a non-compete clause but rather the protection of trade secrets, typically covered under a Non-Disclosure Agreement (actual or implied).
+Just last week, the Delhi High Court issued an injunction preventing a former director from approaching the customers of his former company or poaching its employees, as it would constitute a misuse of trade secrets.

-So the former company can ask him not to use trade secrets (mostly information about customers, etc), but again can not stop the employee from using his knowledge, even if acquired during his work in the previous company.
-So if he learned how to (eg. repair a certain machine) he can continue to do work on that by using his knowledge.
-It would not be allowed of course, to violate a patent of the previous company due to his knowledge.
+Therefore, the former company can prohibit him from using trade secrets (such as information about customers, etc.), but cannot prevent the employee from utilizing his knowledge, even if acquired during his tenure at the previous company.
+For instance, if he acquired knowledge on how to repair a specific machine, he can continue to work on similar tasks using that knowledge.
+However, it would be impermissible to infringe on any patents held by the previous company based on his acquired knowledge.

 From India, Mumbai